raposeidon/eccsi-sakke-core/README.md

 # eccsi-sakke-core Cross-Platform Build Guide

-eccsi-sakke-core is a project that can be easily built in Windows environments using CMake Presets.
+eccsi-sakke-core is a cross-platform C++ project designed for easy building on Windows and other environments using CMake Presets.

 ---

-## 1. Project Overview
+## 1. Overview

-eccsi-sakke-core is a C++ project implementing the 6507 and 6508 standards, designed for easy build and execution across multiple platforms via CMake presets.
+eccsi-sakke-core is a C++ project implementing the RFC 6507 and 6508 standards, providing easy cross-platform builds and execution using CMake presets.
-The project utilizes OpenSSL for security features and includes a demo program for testing with RFC vectors.
+This project uses OpenSSL for cryptographic functions and includes a demo program for testing with RFC vectors.

+> **Note:** This project re-implements the sakke/tlpairing logic from the ECCSI-SAKKE repository (https://github.com/jim-b/ECCSI-SAKKE) in C++.
+> The original algorithms and logic structure were referenced and adapted in compliance with the Apache License 2.0.

 ---